zemandic/kubernetes-ingress/docs/content/tutorials/nic-osm.md

 Remove the `ca.crt` in the `data` section
 Change the namespace to the nginx-ingress namespace.

-Updated file should look like the following.
+The updated file should look like the below example:

 ```yaml
 apiVersion: v1